 If emotional pain is the biggest problem, then therapy is the answer.
 Giving clients coping mechanisms allows them to avoid feelings of anxiety or depression.
 These emotions are typical during the recovery process, but conquering them provides patients a higher level of stability.

-Withdrawal Management can be used to help safely ease drug or alcohol withdrawal symptoms.
-Gateway Foundation provides Withdrawal Management treatment to help reduce discomfort and ease the transition to recovery.
+Gateway provides Withdrawal Management treatment to help reduce discomfort and ease the transition to recovery.
 If you’re ready to overcome addiction and lead a healthier life, call 877.505.4673.